sensu/sensu-docs-legacy/source/docs/0.19/enterprise-dashboard-configuration.md

 members
 : description
-  : An array of LDAP groups that should be allowed access.
+  : An array of LDAP groups that should be included as members of the role.
 : required
   : true
 : type
   : Array
+: allowed values
+  : any LDAP group name
 : example
   : ~~~shell
     "members": ["guests_group"]